johndwells/Minimee/README.md

 # Configuration

-_Out-of-the-box and left un-configured, Minimee 2.x will look for a 'cache' folder at the root of your site, e.g. `http://yoursite.com/cache`.
-However this is not recommended in a production setting, as Minimee will first make a database query to check if the Extension is installed.
-Therefore it is recommended at a minimum to specify Minimee's "Cache Path" and "Cache URL" values._
+_Out-of-the-box and left un-configured, Minimee 2.x will look for a 'cache' folder at the root of your site, e.g. `http://yoursite.com/cache`._

 ## Config via Extension